kejjtoli/AutoClocker/README.md

 # Installation

-> The windows build can be found in the windows_64 folder
+> The windows build can be found in the windows_64 folder or releases tab

 > To complete the installation just download and unzip the folder and you're done